mu-mega-bots/cheesy/information/terms.md

 # Liability
 We are not liable for any damages that may arise from using cheesy

+# Blocking you from the service
+We reserve the right to block you from the service at anytime for any reason

+# You agree to our rules aligned in the transparency page

 [View Privacy](privacy.md) | [View Transparency](transparency.md)